 While Silk Road demonstrates the dark underbelly of Bitcoin, the currency does have legitimate uses and is championed by e-commerce giant Amazon.com and many legitimate websites use the digital currency to conduct business.

-eMerchantBroker.com, the Nations #1 rated provider of high risk merchant accounts offers a variety of alternative payment solutions for merchants having difficulty securing a traditional high risk merchant account.
+eMerchantBroker.com, the Nation’s #1 rated provider of high-risk merchant accounts offers a variety of alternative payment solutions for merchants having difficulty securing a traditionally high-risk merchant account.